Lawrencekalaw/calorie-counter/README.md

-This is a calorie counter to calculate the number of calories consumed.
+This is a calorie counter to calculate the number of calories consumed per meal.